The Fujifilm X-Pro3 – Engaging in something different

 In addition to these “digital film package flaps”, you also have the option of displaying some of the camera’s essential settings in its standard mode – analogous to the small monitors on the X-H1 or GFX 50S.

 However, this otherwise great idea with the submonitor was not thought to end in my opinion.
 First of all, this monitor is neither backlit nor illuminated, so it’s useless in the dark.
-That was of course also the case with the old analogue film cameras and it saves energy, but still.
+That was of course no better with the old analogue film cameras and it saves energy, but still.

-Personally, I would prefer a small, illuminated and deactivatable LCD subdisplay, which I could use for both, the now adjustable Q menu and the points programmed to the FN buttons.
+I would have liked a little more pragmatic sense and a little less emotional nostalgia.
+Therefore, I would have prefered a small, illuminated and deactivatable LCD subdisplay, which I could use for both, the now adjustable Q menu and the functions programmed to the FN buttons.
+Or simply no second display at all, which would have made the camera even tougher.
 Not a deal-breaker, of course, but maybe a slightly missed chance.

 A direct hit!